PySimpleSQL/pysimplesql/examples/tutorial.md

-Ok, now with the database and prerequisites out of the way, lets build our application.
+Ok, now with the prerequisites out of the way, lets build our application.
 I like to start with a rough version, then add features later (data validation, etc.).
 I'm going to use that approach here.
 With that said, create a file "journal.py" with the following contents (or get the file [here](https://raw.githubusercontent.com/PySimpleSQL/pysimplesql/master/examples/tutorial_files/scripts/v1/journal.py)
 ```python